Whether you’re building your dream home, or redreaming your old home, here’s everything you need to know about breaking ground in White City.

 Other Important Information

-- The issuance of the Building and Development Permit does not release the applicant or owner from compliance with any other municipal or provincial bylaw, statue or regulation, including but not limited to the following:
+- The issuance of the Building and Development Permit does not release the applicant or owner from compliance with any other municipal or provincial bylaw, statute or regulation, including but not limited to the following:

 - Electrical Permit from SaskPower Corporation for any electrical system additions or alterations.